-- There is no harm in taking bath during the menstruction. - f.
-'Men should make important decisions because men think before acting, while women act based on their emotions.
-A type for Debate in school? - g.
+There is no harm in taking bath during the menstruation.

+- f.
+Men should make important decisions because men think before acting while women act based on their emotions.
+A typic for Debate in schenle? - g.
 Husbands and wives should share the housework and child care. - h.
-Only prostitutes and drug users are responsible for the spread of AIDS. - Sticking to one's own spouse is essential because - - j.
-People who have HIV/AIDS should be put in isolation. - Sind in schools are adequately trained to provide to -
+Only prostitutes and drug users are responsible for the spread of AIDS. - Sticking to one's own spouse is essential because - - J. People who have HIV/AIDS should be put in isolation. - Staff in schools are adequately trained to known to A 4

-- s.
+- k.
 Blood of even close relatives of a patient should be tested before it is given for transfusion. - Safe sex should be taught to all young people in schools. - m.
 People with HIV/AIDS should not have children. - n.
-HIV infected students/teachers should not be allowed in schools. - Under no circumstances is it acceptable for a woman to refuse to have sexual relations with her husband. - p.
+HIV infected students/teachers should not be allowed in schools. - o.
+Under no circumstances is it acceptable for a woman to refuse to have sexual relations with her husband. - p.
 It is easy for a wife to convince her husband to use a condom. - q.
 Men who solicit (pay for) sex are responsible for the spread of AIDS. - There is no need to make adolescents aware of sex related matters, as it will promote promiscuity among them.
-A dold hing our rily should so.